-4.1.1 First things first: Identification code and 'Research Logbook'
+4.1.1 First Things First: Assigning Identification Codes

-Before we get down to actual coding, there are two things to be done.
-One is compulsory, the other highly recommended.

-- The compulsory task is to give each questionnaire a unique identification code.
-In practice this may involve taking each questionnaire one by one and numbering them sequentially by writing a code number in one of the top corners of the front page.
-Questionnaires coming from the same group (e.g., same school or class) should be kept together and marked with a special code: for example, the first one or two digits of the questionnaire code can refer to the school, the next one to the particular class within the school, and the final numbers identify the individual learners. - The second task is one that is normally not mentioned in research methodology books.
-However, years of research experience have convinced me that it is essential to start a formal 'Research Logbook' at this point.
-Data analysis will require you to make decisions on an ongoing basis and unless these are properly documented you are likely to soon forget or mix up some of these.
-As with any real logbook, all the entries should be properly dated and the consecutive pages of the logbook should be numbered and kept together in a folder.
-Such a logbook will not only help to sort out any emerging confusion but will also contain invaluable recorded information that is readily usable during the writing-up stage (cf. Section 4.6).
+Before we get down to actual coding, there is an important task to carry out, which is too often omitted: Assigning to each questionnaire a unique identification code.
+In practice this involves taking each questionnaire one by one and numbering them sequentially by writing a code number in one of the top corners of the front page.
+Questionnaires coming from the same group (e.g., same school or class) should be kept together and marked with a special code; for example, the first one or two digits of the questionnaire code can refer to the school, the next one to the particular class within the school, and the final numbers identify the individual learners.

-4.1.2 The coding frame and the codebook
+4.1.2 Coding Quantitative Data

 Having marked each questionnaire with an identification number, we are ready to embark on the coding of the items.
-Except for extensive texts obtained by open-ended questions (which require special content analysis - cf. Section 4.4), the coding process for each item involves converting the answer into a numerical score.
-Because numbers are meaningless themselves and are also easy to mix up, a major element of the coding phase is to compile (a) a coding frame that specifies the meaning of the scores for each item and (b) a codebook that contains an organized summary of all the coding frames.
+Except for extensive texts obtained by open-ended questions (which require special content analysis-see Section 4.4), the coding process for each item involves converting the answer into a numerical score.
+Because numbers are meaning-less in and of themselves and are all too easy to mix up, a major element of the coding phase is to define each variable and then to compile coding specifications for every possible "value" that the particular variable can take.
+For example, gender data are usually labeled "sex" and it can take two numerical values: "male" is usually coded "1" and "female" "2."